 Austenitic stainless steel pipe grades contain Chromium and Nickel in high proportions.
 They are also known as 300 series stainless steel pipe grades.
 These versatile grades have varying malleability, tensile strength, and anti-corrosiveness properties.

-Type 303: It is an easier machining version of 304 with extra sulfur and phosphorous.
+- Type 303: It is an easier machining version of Type 304, with added sulfur and phosphorus.

-304/304L Austenitic Stainless Steel Pipes: This, one of the most widely used grades of austenitic stainless steel pipes, contains 18% Chromium and 8% Nickel in its composition.
+- 304/304L Austenitic Stainless Steel Pipes: This is one of the most widely used grades of austenitic stainless steel pipes, containing 18% Chromium and 8% Nickel in its composition.
 Its excellent resistance to corrosion and high temperature make it the most widely used grade with excellent mechanical properties.
-That’s why, it is widely used in saltwater or marine environment, chemical, and petrochemical industries.
+That’s why it is widely used in saltwater or marine environments, chemical, and petrochemical industries.

-Type 316/316L Austenitic Stainless Steel Pipes: Grade 316 has high corrosion resistance and can withstand high temperatures.
+- Type 316/316L Austenitic Stainless Steel Pipes: Grade 316 has high corrosion resistance and can withstand high temperatures.
 It is an excellent alloy of Chromium and Nickel with 2-3% Molybdenum.
-That’s why, it is readily used in saltwater, or marine environments and also in chemical and petrochemical industries.
+That’s why it is readily used in saltwater environments, as well as in the chemical and petrochemical industries.

 Martensitic Stainless Steel Pipes (300 & 400 Series)

-Martensitic Stainless steel pipes are known for their resistance against high temperatures and oxidations.
-They involve the following grade:
+Martensitic Stainless steel pipes are known for their resistance against high temperatures and oxidation.
+They involve the following grades:

-310/310S Stainless Steel Pipe: 310 Martensitic stainless steel pipe grade contains 11.5 – 13.5% Chromium that gives it high tensile strength, hardness, and wear resistance.
+- 310/310S Stainless Steel Pipe: The 310 Martensitic stainless steel pipe grade contains 11.5-13.5% chromium, which gives it high tensile strength, hardness, and wear resistance.
 This grade is widely used in heat treatment equipment, furnaces, and industries requiring moderate corrosion resistance, such as valves, shafts, and pumps.

 Ferritic Stainless Steel Pipes (400 Series)